reactiveui/website/input/docs/handbook/view-models/index.md

+NoTitle: true
+---
 At the core of every MVVM framework is the *ViewModel* - while this class is the most interesting aspect of the MVVM pattern, it is also the most misunderstood.
 Properly reasoning about what a ViewModel is and is not, is crucial to correctly applying the MVVM pattern.

-# The Zen of The ViewModel
+## The Zen of The ViewModel

 Most UI frameworks have applied almost zero thought to unit testing when their framework was designed, or those concerns were deemed as out-of-scope.
 As a result, UI objects are often very difficult to test in unit test runners, as they are not just *plain objects*.
 They may have dependencies on a runloop existing, or often expect static classes / globals to be initialized in a certain way.